Modernizing legacy WCF applications to CoreWCF using Porting Assistant for .NET

 - Run the solution to start the service.
 The service will be running on net.tcp://localhost:8000/Service1.

 - Run the client project.
 The client should be able to successfully connect with service endpoint and invoke the two operations and display the result as shown in Figure 14

-In this post, we walked through the process of porting legacy WCF application to CoreWCF using Porting Assistant for .NET as a standalone tool.
+In this post, we showcased the process of porting legacy WCF application to CoreWCF using Porting Assistant for .NET as a standalone tool.
 Porting Assistant for .NET is also available as a Visual Studio extension for developers preferring to remain in their familiar development environment.

 With the release of version 1.6, Porting Assistant also added support for porting Open Web Interface for .NET (OWIN) and system.web.mvc applications to .NET Core.
 Using Porting Assistant reduces the manual changes in the source code and accelerates the pace at which these legacy .NET framework applications can be modernized.
 This gives customers the ability to run their applications on Linux to improve performance, increase security, and reduce the license spend on Windows.